Income Tax Savings Tips

 - Save Money in Other Ways- Around the house, going out, saving on travel and school, school tax credits, and everyday saving expenses.
 Consider this page on money-saving during hard times if you are faced with financial or personal struggle.

-Put your tax planning into action and estimate your 2020 Tax Return with the easy to use eFile Tax Estimator and Calculator.
-To get the most out of your 2021 Tax Refund, prepare and e-File your 2020 Taxes with eFile.com and TAXercise your paycheck!
+Put your tax planning into action and estimate your next Tax Return with the easy-to-use eFile Tax Estimator and Calculator.
+To get the most out of your Tax Refund, prepare and e-file your Taxes with eFile.com and TAXercise your paycheck!

 Keep up to date with changed, extended, or canceled tax breaks.